waldronlab/data-science-seminar/README.md

 ## Current activities

-During March 13 - June 2019 we will be reading and doing exercises from [Modern Statistics for Modern Biology](http://web.stanford.edu/class/bios221/book/)) by Susan Holmes and Wolfgang Huber.
+During March 13 - July 3 2019 we will be reading and doing exercises from [Modern Statistics for Modern Biology](http://web.stanford.edu/class/bios221/book/)) by Susan Holmes and Wolfgang Huber.
 See the [schedule wiki](https://github.com/waldronlab/data-science-seminar/wiki).